reubenjohn/MicroCosmos/README.md

 TODO
 ---
- - Cells burst when their membrane is too thin.
+ - Cell dumps to manifest as blobs at dump site.
  - Plot colony statistics in grapher.
- - Spontaneous life from carcases to meet minimum biomass ratio
+ - Spontaneous life from carcases to meet minimum biomass ratio.